open-contracting-extensions/ocds_contract_buyer_extension/README.md

-This extension exists to the stage the proposal in #382 to add a ```buyer``` property to the ```contract``` section.

-This extension depends on the [v1.1 update to organization handling](https://github.com/open-contracting/ocds_extension_parties)

 # Contract level buyer information

 ## Background

-The ```buyer``` section of an OCDS release is used to reference the entry in the ```parties``` section with the organization details of the buyer for the contracting process.

-A single ```buyer``` is specified for each contracting process and this buyer is associated with all contracts resulting from the contracting process.

-## Providing information on buyers per contract
+The core OCDS schema provides space for a single ```buyer``` to be described for each contracting process.
+The buyer is defined as the organisations whose funds are directly used for the purchase of the goods, works or services described in the contract.

-Some OCDS implementations include types of contracting process, for example framework agreements, which result in multiple contracts with each contract signed by a different buyer.
+However, some forms of contracting process, such as framework agreements, may result in multiple contracts, with each contract signed by a different buyer.

 This extension provides a way to provide ```buyer``` information on a per contract basis.